Daily Camp Schedule

 Quick sample day

-A practical camp day may include breakfast, a technical session, recovery time, lunch, a second training or conditioning block, dinner, and quiet time to reset.
+An illustrative day could include breakfast, a technical session, recovery time, lunch, another training or conditioning block, dinner, and rest.

 Check the module before you plan travel